-\\init\\\(name, box, default)

-Initialize an instance of the OptionsEntry class.
+\\init\\\(parent, name, box, default) Initialize an instance of the OptionsEntry class.

-- name (str) The name of this options entry. - box (QWidget object) The widget that will hold the values of this entry. - default (object) The default value of this entry.
+- parent (QWidget object) The widget to use as the parent of this entry. - name (str) The name of this options entry. - box (QWidget object) The widget that will hold the values of this entry. - default (object) The default value of this entry.